-- 1. Assignment/research tasks should always be completed using the sub-headings given and in the order given.
+- Assignment/research tasks should always be completed using the sub-headings given and in the order given.
 Students should not simply copy down information from a book or the internet and present it as their own.
-This is called plagiarism; copying work from another student is also plagiarism.
+This is called plagiarism.
+Copying work from another student is also plagiarism.
 Marks will be deducted or a zero awarded for the assignment/research task if plagiarism has occurred.
-The assignment/research task is determining whether students can locate, select and organise information for themselves. - 2.
-Students should not rely on one source of information, as it may be biased or incomplete.
-Students should use at least two sources of information and they should not all be the same, that is, not all Internet sites or all books.
-The types of information sources students can use include: encyclopaedias, books, the Internet, magazines, newspapers and textbooks (which can be sourced from the Internet). - 3.
-Before submitting work for marking students are advised to have another person (eg parents) proof read and spell check an assignment. - 4.
-Students should always use metric measurements.
-Australia is a metric country so size, weight, distance and dimension information should be given in metric measurements.
-If your source uses the imperial (inches, pounds) system it is a student's responsibility to change the figures unless presenting historical information or direct quotes. - 5.
-All maps, pictures, diagrams or graphs must have a caption/ description/heading. - 6.
-All assignments and research tasks, whether or not it is specifically stated in the instructions, should include a bibliography. - 7.
-Students should make sure their name is on all work submitted for marking. - 8.
-Students must read and implement the instructions for presentation of a task or assignment carefully. - 9.
-If for any reason an assignment is not submitted on time, Stage 6 students must complete an Illness / Misadventure Application and submit it to the Head Teacher of the relevant course with the assignment for consideration.
+The assignment/research task determines whether students can locate, select and organise information for themselves. - Students should not rely on one source of information, as it may be biased or incomplete.
+Students should use at least two sources of information and they should not all be the same, for example not all Internet sites or all books.
+The types of information sources students can use include: encyclopedias, books, the Internet, magazines, newspapers and textbooks (which can be sourced from the Internet). - Before submitting work for marking students are advised to have another person (e.g. parents) proofread and spell check an assignment. - Students should always use metric measurements.
+Australia is a metric country, and so size, weight, distance and dimension information should be given in metric measurements.
+If your source uses the imperial system (inches, pounds), it is a student's responsibility to change the figures unless presenting historical information ordirect quotes. - All maps, pictures, diagrams or graphs must have a caption/description/heading. - All assignments and research tasks, whether it is specifically stated in the instructions or not, should include a bibliography. - Students should make sure their name is on all work submitted for marking. - Students must read and implement the instructions for presentation of a task or assignment carefully. - If for any reason an assignment is not submitted on time, Stage 6 students must complete an Illness/Misadventure application and submit it to the head teacher of the relevant course with the assignment for consideration.
 Supporting documentary evidence such as a medical certificate must be acquired on the same day as the task.
-For Stage 4 and 5 students who have experienced illness or misadventure, documentary evidence is required from parents/carers or a medical professional
+For Stage 4 and 5 students who have experienced illness or misadventure, documentary evidence is required from parents/carers or a medical professional.

-Hints for Taking and Using Notes
+Hints for taking and using notes

 Taking notes is a skill students will use in many different ways.
-The notes students take may be from a variety of sources including a book, lecture, lesson or video program or from fieldwork, an experiment or an interview.
+Students take notes from a variety of sources including a book, lecture, lesson or video program or from fieldwork, an experiment or an interview.
 The notes taken may range from a few key words on a card to a detailed set of carefully organised sheets of reference material.
 The point to remember about note taking is the purpose.
 Students need to think about the reason they are taking or making notes.